RythmCmd/New-Relic/README.md

 Steps:

-1. Get the list of deleted dashboard GUID by executing the below NRQL SELECT count(\*) from NrAuditEvent FACET targetId where actionIdentifier ='dashboard.delete' since 1 day ago limit max
+1. Get the list of deleted dashboard GUID by executing NRQL :
+   SELECT count(\*) from NrAuditEvent FACET targetId where actionIdentifier ='dashboard.delete' since 1 day ago limit max

 2. Save the GUID in a txt file name it as guids.txt